commercialhaskell/commercialhaskell/guide/maintainer-communication.md

 ### Goals

 You are intimately familiar with your code base.
-You likely have plans- whether documented or not- of where you want the project to head.
+You likely have plans—whether documented or not—of where you want the project to head.
 You may know about reasons that certain features should or shouldn't be included.
 In other words: no one in the world is more knowledgeable about your project than you are!